 |North Walsham Conservation Group||website link||Conservation of built and

-natural heritage along Norfolk Trails and other site near North Walsham.
+natural heritage along Norfolk Trails and an other site near North Walsham.

 |Norwich Bat Group||website link|| Formed in 2007, the Norwich Bat Group works to help protect, conserve and raise the awareness of bats in Norwich and the surrounding area.
 Of the approximately 17 resident species of bat found in Britain, at least ten species have been recorded in and around Norwich.
 Promoting awareness of bats includes leading guided bat activity walks, training volunteers and participating in wildlife events.
 Norwich Bat Group is also involved in the National Nathusius’ Pipistrelle Project (NNPP).